bytecodealliance/regalloc2/doc/DESIGN.md

 that takes a register environment, which specifies all physical registers, and the input program.
-The function returns either an error or an `Output` struct that provides allocations for each operand and a list of additional instructions (moves, loads, stores) to insert.
+The function returns either an error or an `Output` struct that provides allocations for each operand and a vector of additional instructions (moves, loads, stores) to insert.

 ## Register Environment

-The allocator takes a `MachineEnv` which specifies, for each of the two register classes `Int` and `Float`, a list of `PReg`s by index.
+The allocator takes a `MachineEnv` which specifies, for each of the two register classes `Int` and `Float`, a vector of `PReg`s by index.
 A `PReg` is nothing more than the class and index within the class; the allocator does not need to know anything more.

-The `MachineEnv` provides a list of preferred and non-preferred physical registers per class.
-Any register not on either list will not be allocated.
-Usually, registers that do not need to be saved in the prologue if used (i.e., caller-save registers) are given in the "preferred" list.
+The `MachineEnv` provides a vector of preferred and non-preferred physical registers per class.
+Any register not in either vector will not be allocated.
+Usually, registers that do not need to be saved in the prologue if used (i.e., caller-save registers) are given in the "preferred" vector.
 The environment also provides exactly one scratch register per class.
-This register must not be in the preferred or non-preferred lists, and is used whenever a set of moves that need to occur logically in parallel have a cycle (for a simple example, consider a swap `r0, r1 := r1, r0`).
+This register must not be in the preferred or non-preferred vectors, and is used whenever a set of moves that need to occur logically in parallel have a cycle (for a simple example, consider a swap `r0, r1 := r1, r0`).

 With some more work, we could potentially remove the need for the